· · · · ·

 Share this Recipe!

-Sourdough Breakfast Strata is an easy casserole to make the night before when you have company on weekends, or just want an easy breakfast to eat on during the week.
+Sourdough Breakfast Strata is an easy casserole to make the night before when you have company on weekends, or just want an easy breakfast to eat during the week.

 Serving Breakfast Strata for Brunch